Ploumanac’h on the Pink Granite Coast in Brittany, France

 The lifeboat station

-Next, we passed the lifeboat station with its slippery ramp to the waves.
-I walked to the edge of the water and discovered several divers.
-In the light morning breeze, I felt myself being in a remote new world.
-The whole scene was so idyllic.
+Next, we strolled past the lifeboat station, its slippery ramp extending into the waves.
+I approached the water’s edge and spotted several divers.
+In the gentle morning breeze, I found myself transported to a tranquil, new world.
+The entire scene exuded an idyllic charm.

 Lighthouse (Phare de Men Ruz) at Ploumanac’h